Cabilan/wallClimber/README.md

 This is the public repo for the Wall Climber Robot Project for MTE 380.

 # Team Members
-Gunabalachandran, Nilaan
-Patel, Manan \n\r
-Selvarjah, Cabilan
-Sheth, Jalaj
-Visveswaran, Jasinthan
+Nilaan G, Manan P, Cabilan S, Jalaj S, Jasinthan V